robotlabs/gauge-viz-challenge/README.md

 Display a gauge viz using this endpoint https://widgister.herokuapp.com/challenge/frontend

-This is forked by create-react-app
+This is forked from create-react-app

 to run use
 ```sh